 •

-The National Art Center has no permanent collection, but hosts an eclectic mix of painting, sculpture, photography and performance art exhibits.
+On the other side of Roppongi, the National Art Center has no permanent collection, but hosts an eclectic mix of painting, sculpture, photography and performance art exhibits.

 Hours: 10:00 – 18:00 (Last entry 17:30)

-Admission: Price varies by exhibition.
-Check here for exhibition schedule
+Admission: Price varies by exhibition

 •

-And later in the year – from mid-November to mid-December – Roppongi Hills and Tokyo Midtown put on truly jaw-dropping holiday light shows.
+Later in the year – from mid-November to mid-December – Roppongi Hills and Tokyo Midtown put on truly jaw-dropping holiday light shows.

 •